metrico/qryn-docs/docs/installation.md

 Let's install **qryn** in a snap.
 All you need is `NodeJS` [14-16.x](https://github.com/nodesource/distributions) or `Docker` installed.

+Configuration is 100% based on [ENV](env.md) parameters passed to the process or container.

 <!-- tabs:start -->

 #### ** NPM **